jhsa26/GradientCheckpointingHorovod/README.md

 from torch.utils.checkpoint import checkpoint_sequential,checkpoint
 ~~~

-There are some distributed training libraries such as `DataDistributedParallel` of Pytorch, `Apex` of Nvidia, and `Horovod` of Uber.
-Both `DataDistributedParallel` and `Apex` are not compatible with `checkpoint_sequential` associated with chunks larger than 1, which means that the computed local gradients are not synchronous for all ranks when performing Ring-allreduce operation.
+There are some distributed training libraries such as `DataDistributedParallel` of Pytorch, `Apex` of Nvidia, and `Horovod` of Uber. **"Sometime both `DataDistributedParallel` and `Apex` are not compatible with `checkpoint_sequential` associated with chunks larger than 1, which means that the computed local gradients are not synchronous for all ranks when performing Ring-allreduce operation.
 It suprised me.
-So far, we cannot fix this bug.
-We will show this bug by through a a comparison of `Horovod` and `Apex` over [a simple network](https://github.com/prigoyal/pytorch_memonger/tree/master/).
+So far, we cannot fix this bug**.
+We will show tests by through a a comparison of `Horovod` and `Apex` over [a simple network](https://github.com/prigoyal/pytorch_memonger/tree/master/).

 ## Notes about checkpoint_sequential
 Please note that the `checkpoint_sequential` only works out in case of that the output of current layer is the input of next layer.
 You should make sure the number of elements in `forward` API is equal to the number of elements of `return` after some calculation.